 A Denver court will not typically order joint legal custody if one of the parents is abusive or neglectful.

 Physical custody may similarly be joint if both parents are allowed relatively equal parenting time.
-(Note that the Colorado courts lean toward shared custody as a default, unless the best interests of the child are not met in such an arrangement).
-In a shared custody situation, parents may propose a parenting plan to the court that outlines their preferred schedule for parenting time, including physical custody and visitation (below).
+(Note that the Colorado courts lean toward shared custody as a default, unless the child's best interests are not met in such an arrangement).
+Parents may propose a parenting plan to the court in a shared custody situation that outlines their preferred schedule for parenting time, including physical custody and visitation (below).

 Older children may be allowed some input as to their preferences.
-If the court feels the parenting plan is in the best interests of the children, it will be approved.
+If the court feels the parenting plan is in the children's best interests, it will be approved.
 If the court rejects the plan or the parents fail to provide one, the court will create a plan.